 Kitchen Fixes

-How to Fix Broken or Split Sauce: Rescue Techniques
+How to Fix a Broken Sauce: Emulsion Rescue Steps

 For broken emulsions (hollandaise, mayonnaise): Whisk vigorously while adding the separated liquid drop by drop.
 For hollandaise, place over warm water and whisk in a teaspoon of warm water slowly.